CFehrmann/SurveySolutionsAPIv2/README.md

 - **suso_get_stats_interview, suso_get_assignments, suso_createUSER,
   suso_createASS, suso_getSV** and **suso_getINT** with potentially long
   running queries now use httr2’s parallel request feature, which reduces processing time substantially.
-For example 10k assignments (*suso_createASS*) can now be created in about 3 minutes, a list of all interviewers (*suso_getINT*) in a workspace for 18K interviewers and 5k supervisors now only takes around 1.5 minutes.
+For example, 10k assignments (*suso_createASS*) can now be created in about 3 minutes, a list of all interviewers (*suso_getINT*) in a workspace for 18K interviewers and 5k supervisors now only takes around 1.5 minutes.
 In particular in large scale surveys and censuses, this feature may facilitate working with the API considerably.
-- **suso_set_key:** workspace can now be set as an environment variable, like it was already the case for server, user and password.
+- **suso_set_key:** workspace can now be set as an environment variable, like it was already the case for server, user, and password.
 - **suso_export:** now has the option to merge all the data export files into a single data table and also add survey weights, for analysis-ready data sets.